-Alkaloida, a subsidiary of Sun, owns all 2,600 of our outstanding founders' shares, whose holders are entitled to exercise one-third of the total voting power in our company regardless of the number of ordinary shares then outstanding.
-As a result of the control that may be deemed to be held of Alkaloida, each of Sudhir Valia and Aalok Shanghvi may be deemed to beneficially own the founders' shares held by Alkaloida.
-Each such person disclaims beneficial ownership of such shares, except to the extent of his pecuniary interest therein.
+(2) Sudhir Valia is also a director of Sun Pharma.
+As of March 31, 2014, Sun Pharma and its affiliates owned 68.9% of Taro's outstanding ordinary shares.
+(3) Alkaloida Chemical Company Exclusive Group Ltd. ("Alkaloida"), a subsidiary of Sun, owns all 2,600 of our outstanding founders' shares and is entitled to exercise one-third of the total voting power in our company regardless of the number of ordinary shares then outstanding.
+As a result of the control that may be deemed to be held by Alkaloida, each of Dilip Shanghvi and Sudhir Valia may be deemed to beneficially own the founders' shares held by Alkaloida.
+Each of Mr. Shanghvi and Mr. Valia disclaims beneficial ownership of such shares, except to the extent of his pecuniary interest therein.

-As of March 31, 2013, the directors and executive officers listed above, as a group, held options to purchase 3,500 of our ordinary shares at exercise prices ranging from \$24.68 to \$68.51, such options have expiration dates between December 2013 and October 2014.
+As of March 31, 2014, the directors and executive officers listed above held no options to purchase our ordinary shares.